-During fine-tuning, we do not use query stream in two-stream self-attention and use the original hiddens to extract context representations following ~\citet{Yang2019XLNet}.
+During fine-tuning, we do not use query stream in two-stream self-attention and use the original hidden states to extract context representations following~\cite{Yang2019XLNet}.
 The fine-tuning experiments on each downstream tasks are conducted 5 times and the median value is chosen as the final result.
-For experimental comparison, we mainly compare MPNet with previous state-of-the-art pre-trained models using the same $\text{BERT}_{\text{BASE}}$ setting unless otherwise stated.
-We will also pre-train our MPNet in BERT large setting, where the weights are initialized by RoBERTa large model to save computations.
+For experimental comparison, we mainly compare MPNet with previous state-of-the-art pre-trained models using the same $\rm{BERT}_{\rm{BASE}}$ setting unless otherwise stated.
+We also pre-train our MPNet in BERT large setting, where the weights are initialized by RoBERTa large model to save computations.
 The training details and experimental results on the large setting are attached in the supplemental material.